 Improving nature and water quality

-The Lauwersmeer and the Wadden Sea are Natura 2000 areas.
+Lake Lauwersmeer and the Wadden Sea are Natura 2000 areas.
 We want to preserve the unique values of this environment and improve the fragile nature and water quality.
-The national PAGW (Programmatic Approach to Large Water Bodies)program presents an important challenge for our water authority, together with regional partners such as Staatsbosbeheer, the Netherlands Enterprise Agency, and Rijkswaterstaat North Netherlands.
+The national PAGW (Programmatic Approach to Large Water Bodies) programme presents an important challenge for our water authority, together with regional partners such as Staatsbosbeheer (Dutch Forestry Commission), the Netherlands Enterprise Agency, and Rijkswaterstaat Noord-Nederland.

-In addition to the importance of good ecological water quality, other interests also play a role in the Lauwersmeer area.
+In addition to the importance of good ecological water quality, other interests also play a role in the lake Lauwersmeer area.
 For example, we want people to be able to live, work, and recreate there.
 That is why various authorities are working together in the Lauwersmeer Steering Group.
 The Noorderzijlvest Water Authority is also a member of this steering group, which discusses the various interests in the area.
-We receive advice from representatives of nature organizations, farmers, land managers, entrepreneurs, and residents.
-Together, we are working on plans for the future of the Lauwersmeer area.
+We receive advice from representatives of nature organisations, farmers, site managers, entrepreneurs, and residents.
+Together, we work on plans for the future of the Lauwersmeer area.

 Video Collaboration

-The most important tasks have been jointly determined in the Lauwersmeer Area Future Agenda.pdf.
+The most important tasks have been determined jointly in the Future Agenda for the lake Lauwersmeer area (Dutch only).pdf.
 In short, these are:

 • Water challenges: ensuring a robust natural environment with freshwater-saltwater transition, freshwater availability, good water drainage, and water safety

-• Development of recreation and tourism within the carrying capacity of nature
+• Develop recreation and tourism without overburdening nature

 • Sustainable port development at Lauwersoog and future-proof fishing.